 The groups vary from high school girls to middle school boys.
 They are divided by age and how many of that age we actually have in attendance.
 We want these small groups to remain small so that accountability, confidentiality, and strong relationships are useful.
 We want these students to feel accepted and comfortable discussing struggles and difficulties in their lives.
 We also want the students and the SG leaders to build lasting relationships.

-If you are interested in being involved in a small group, call David Mitchell or come on Wednesday night and we will connect you with your appropriate group.
+If you are interested in being involved in a small group, call the Church Office or come on Wednesday night and we will connect you with your appropriate group.
 Come on out!
 We can’t wait to meet you!

 Groups meet every Wednesday night from 6:30-7:30 p.m.